-The following "How I Treat" sessions on myelodysplastic syndromes (MDS) will take place at the 2018 ASH Meeting on Hematologic Malignancies.
+The following "How I Treat" sessions on myelodysplastic syndromes (MDS) took place at the 2018 ASH Meeting on Hematologic Malignancies.
 View the full schedule and program.

 How I Incorporate Myeloid Mutation Testing to Treat MDS